leahball/leahball/README.md

 - 🌱 I’m currently learning ...
 Motion Graphics and PHP, follow along here: www.leahball.dev

 - ⚡ Fun fact: ...
 I have an unconventional path into tech!
 I have a background in analog production methods-metal foundry work and ceramics production, I love to learn all the steps for bringing dreams into reality.
-I am now applying that curiosity into programming and tech!
+I am now applying that curiosity and determintation into programming and tech!